Skip to content

 The note is stored on the user node and is not visible to the counterparty.

-Usage: $ lexe update-payment-note [OPTIONS] <INDEX>
+Usage: $ lexe update-personal-note [OPTIONS] <INDEX>

 Arguments: